run-llama/llama-datasets/README.md

 3. Prepare the dataset's metadata (`card.json` and `README.md`)
 4. Submit a Pull Request to this repo to check in the metadata
 5. Submit a Pull Request to the [llama-datasets repository](https://github.com/run-llama/llama-datasets) to check in the `LabelledRagDataset` and the source files

-To assist with the submission process, we have prepared a [submission template notebook](https://github.com/run-llama/llama_index/blob/nerdai/add_template_nb/docs/examples/llama_dataset/ragdataset_submission_template.ipynb) that walks you through the above-listed steps.
-We highly recommend that you use this template notebook.

 ## Usage Pattern